-Bumdeling Wildlife Sanctuary is located in the Northeastern part of Bhutan in the Eastern Himalayas.
-It covers an area of 1454 sq km; 560 sq miles of buffer zone encompassing parts of Trashi Yangtse, Lhuentse, and Mongar Dzongkhag.
-It shares international border with the China (Tibetan province) in the North and India (Arunachal Pradesh) in the North Eastern part
+The Bumdeling Wildlife Sanctuary, located in the northeastern region of Bhutan in the Eastern Himalayas, encompasses an area of 1,454 sq km (560 sq miles), with a buffer zone stretching across parts of Trashi Yangtse, Lhuentse, and Mongar Dzongkhag.
+The Sanctuary borders China in the north and India in the northeast.

 Established to protect the critical habitat of wintering Black-necked Cranes, the Sanctuary is home to vast stretches of well-preserved alpine and forest habitats, as well as 296 confirmed bird species, including the rare Gloud’s Shortwing, Pallas’s Fish Eagle, and the Yellow-rumped Honeyguide.
 Every year, around 150 cranes flock to the Sanctuary from mid-November to early March.